mdbs99/git-work/README.md

 `git-work` will be "installed" as an *alias* to `git`.

-First, fork this repository.
+First, clone this repository or just download the `git-work.sh` file.
-Then, you just need to run the command below in your `git` prompt:
+Then, put the `git-work.sh` file in your install directory and run the command below in your `git` prompt:

-`git-work.sh install`
+`$ ./git-work.sh install`

 This command will execute the `git alias` command which is necessary to run `git work` properly.